 As with any business within the hotel industry, hygiene, fire safety, and the workers’ health are all of great importance.
-Good thing, there are several methods that hotel and restaurant managers can implement within their premises to ensure suitability and safety — not only to workers, but also to clients.
+Good thing, that there are several methods that hotel and restaurant managers can implement within their premises to ensure suitability and safety — not only to workers but also to clients.
 To the clients visiting the restaurant every day, safety and hygiene remain to be their highest priority.

-There are several safety methods to follow to reduce the risk of fires around a restaurant.
+There are several safe methods to follow to reduce the risk of fires around a restaurant.
 An example includes kitchen extract duct cleaning.
 It is aimed at removing possibly accumulated dust and grease, which (when accumulated) increase the chances of fire around a restaurant kitchen.

 It may also be crucial to consider the installation of fire dampers.
 They are passive fire protection barriers that prevent the spread of fire from one section of a building to another, especially through the ducts.
 Restaurant kitchens with already installed fire dampers may require regular testing to confirm that the fire dampers are functional.

 Other ways of facilitating fire safety around the kitchen may involve the installation of firefighting equipment.
-Equipment such as fire extinguishers ought to be placed at easily accessible areas around the kitchen.
+Equipment such as fire extinguishers ought to be placed in easily accessible areas around the kitchen.
 Fire blankets also come in handy when fighting a fire, especially in a kitchen setting.

 An important aspect of fire safety that many managers forget is employee training.
 It would be counter-productive to avail all the necessary pieces of fire safety equipment, but fail to train the workers on how to use them.

 Hygiene remains to be a sensitive issue, especially for businesses in the hotel industry.
-The lack of attention to detail has resulted in the downfall of once reputable hotels and restaurant.
+The lack of attention to detail has resulted in the downfall of once reputable hotels and restaurants.
 Clients going to enjoy a meal in a hotel are always conscious of possible indicators of hygiene.
 As such, managers are expected to be alert to all aspects of hygiene.

-Usually, cleanliness begins at the kitchen where the meals are prepared.
+Usually, cleanliness begins in the kitchen where the meals are prepared.
 A kitchen supervisor should ensure the regular cleaning of kitchen surfaces.
 Cleaning may be done up to several times a day if necessary.

 Regular cleaning prevents the development of greasy surfaces and air ducts.
 Greasy surfaces threaten workers’ safety as they may slip suffering injuries.